NAU-CCL/Epymorph/README.md

 Read the [documentation at docs.epimorph.org](https://docs.www.epimorph.org).

-Or see the [USAGE.ipynb](USAGE.ipynb) Notebook for a basic usage example.
+For general inquiries please contact us via email at Epymorph@nau.edu

-See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on setting up a development environment.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute to the codebase.

 ## Configuration